Coding Challenge For Java EE 8

 Java EE 8 was launched at JavaOne 2017 in October and is already proving popular.
 It boasts two new APIs: JSON Binding API and Java EE Security API, three major updates: Servlet 4.0, Bean Validation 2.0, CDI 2.0 and minor updates: JAX-RS 2.1, JSF 2.3, JSON-P 1.1 and JPA 2.2.

 If you want to get the lowdown on all that’s new in Java EE 8 you might be interested in my new book Java EE 8: Only What’s New.

 Just follow the tweeter hashtag #100DaysOfJavaEE8 and post a reply with an answer to the challenge.

 Set Your Own Challenge

-To take part all you have to do is to tweet a Java EE 8 code challenge using the hashtag #100DaysOfJavaEE8.
+Why not tweet your own Java EE 8 code challenge using the hashtag #100DaysOfJavaEE8.
 Such as tweet which might look something like this:

 The code that forms the challenge question is a screen capture from your IDE and its attached to the tweet.
-The answer is given after enough people have replied or at the end of the day.
-If an explanation is necessary a link to your blog page can be added to the tweet.
-The way you do it is up to you, just don’t forget to add the hashtag #100DaysOfJavaEE8 to your tweet.
+The answer on your blog or in a reply to the tweet.
+The way you do it is up to you, just add the hashtag #100DaysOfJavaEE8 to your tweet and have fun.

-The objective is to raise awareness of Java EE 8’s great new features and have some fun.
+The hope is to raise awareness of Java EE 8’s great new features and have some fun.
 So what are you waiting for?
 Get tweeting.